ladybirdweb/faveo-server-images/_pages/home.md

 toc: true
 ---

+Welcome to the Faveo insallation documentation.
-This repository contains various scripts &amp; images to install Faveo Helpdesk on various platforms(OS)
+This documentation show how to install Faveo Helpdesk on various platforms(OS)

 # Installing Faveo (Generic) <!-- omit in toc -->